finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutViewDesignToSql**
 > string PutViewDesignToSql (ConvertToViewData convertToViewData)

-[EXPERIMENTAL] PutViewDesignToSql: Make view creation sql from a view-design
+PutViewDesignToSql: Make view creation sql from a view-design

 Converts a ConvertToView specification into SQL that creates a view  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.